IAmSuyogJadhav/ipfs-website/_portfolio/Brainy.md

 - The condition is much more worse in the rural areas where the count of Oncologists is much less.

 ## Proposed Solution

-> Jump directly to the training notebook by clicking ***[here](#notebook)***

 ​	In order to solve this problem, we propose Brainy, our Brain MRI segmentation tool.
 Not only would Brainy automatise the entire process of diagnosis for tumours , but it would also help in solving out those cases which are generally missed by the human eye.

 #### About the Dataset

 ​	The data that we’ve used is the BRATS dataset.
 This dataset contains the segmented images of the brain tissues.
-After the image has been segmented, there are 5 classes namely Necrosis, Edema , Non-Enhancing tumour , Enhancing  tumour and the background.
+After the image has been segmented, there are 3 classes namely Necrotic and Non-Enhancing tumour (NCR/NET), Peritumoral Edema (ED) and GD-Enhancing  tumour (ET).
 There are about 220 images in the training dataset.

 #### The Model